 Another great birding resource is the Cornell Lab of Ornithology, All about Birds, website.
 Click here to access the Cornell Lab of Ornithology, All about Birds, website

 My mother’s photography brings me joy.
 I hope that you, too, will appreciate seeing nature, through her lens.

 Until we meet again, I encourage you to:

 Discover the beauty and therapeutic qualities of nature.
 Listen for interesting bird sounds.
 Can you identify the bird type by listening to its song or call?
-(Birdsong recognition apps, for iOS and android smartphones, are educational tools for experienced and inexperienced birders.)
+(Bird song identification/recognition apps, for iOS and android smartphones, are educational tools for experienced and inexperienced birders.)

 Protect all that is beautiful in nature.